jrkoch127/ahed_ads_project/README.md

 <b>Step 2.3: Match Bibcode/Reference Response Data to Original Paper List</b>

-After the API successfully found 397 bibcodes from the rest of the paper list (~650 papers), my next step was to match these back to the original AHED paper list and include as bibcodes matched thus far.
+After the API successfully found 397 bibcodes from the rest of the paper list (~650 papers), my next step was to match these back to the original AHED paper list and include as items matched thus far.

 ```python
 # Convert my reference results to a data frame and drop null values